SplinePatch generates surfaces from three or four splines. It is designed as an object generator and works fully parametric.

 Further improvements and bugfixes

-The stiching of the SplinePatches to a multi patch was more optimised, so that problems are eliminated, that might have occured at the crossing points of multiple SplinePatches.
+The stiching of the SplinePatches to a multi patch was more optimised, so that problems are eliminated, that might have occurred at the crossing points of multiple SplinePatches.

 Now, spline primitives can be used for the deforming.
 The bug, that deformed SplinePatches were rendered undeformed in the picture viewer is fixed.